Genetic engineering: Inserting DNA into the host genome

 A gene gun uses biolistics to insert DNA into plant tissue.

 There are a number of techniques used to insert genetic material into the host genome.
 Some bacteria can naturally take up foreign DNA.
-This ability can be induced in other bacteria via stress (e.g. thermal or electric shock), which increases the cell membrane's permeability to DNA; up-taken DNA can either integrate with the genome or exist as extrachromosomal DNA.
+This ability can be induced in other bacteria via stress (e.g., thermal or electric shock), which increases the cell membrane's permeability to DNA; up-taken DNA can either integrate with the genome or exist as extrachromosomal DNA.
 DNA is generally inserted into animal cells using microinjection, where it can be injected through the cell's nuclear envelope directly into the nucleus, or through the use of viral vectors.

-Plant genomes can be engineered by physical methods or by use of Agrobacterium for the delivery of sequences hosted in T-DNA binary vectors.
-In plants the DNA is often inserted using Agrobacterium-mediated transformation, taking advantage of the Agrobacteriums T-DNA sequence that allows natural insertion of genetic material into plant cells.
+Plant genomes can be engineered by physical methods or by the use of Agrobacterium for the delivery of sequences hosted in T-DNA binary vectors.
+In plants, the DNA is often inserted using Agrobacterium-mediated transformation, taking advantage of the Agrobacteriums T-DNA sequence that allows natural insertion of genetic material into plant cells.
 Other methods include biolistics, where particles of gold or tungsten are coated with DNA and then shot into young plant cells, and electroporation, which involves using an electric shock to make the cell membrane permeable to plasmid DNA.

 As only a single cell is transformed with genetic material, the organism must be regenerated from that single cell.
-In plants this is accomplished through the use of tissue culture.
-In animals it is necessary to ensure that the inserted DNA is present in the embryonic stem cells.
-Bacteria consist of a single cell and reproduce clonally so regeneration is not necessary.
+In plants, this is accomplished through the use of tissue culture.
+In animals, it is necessary to ensure that the inserted DNA is present in the embryonic stem cells.
+Bacteria consist of a single cell and reproduce clonally, so regeneration is not necessary.
 Selectable markers are used to easily differentiate transformed from untransformed cells.
 These markers are usually present in the transgenic organism, although a number of strategies have been developed that can remove the selectable marker from the mature transgenic plant.